hpusset/ELRI/docker/README.md

 django/Dockerfile                 | GIT_URL              | Replace `trunk` for the desired release
 solr/Dockerfile                   | GIT_URL              | Replace `trunk` for the desired release
 compose/docker-compose-runner.yml | image (each service) | Replace ` MASTER` for the desired release

-02. Docker volumes that are created with project content:
-- `elri-shared-resources` : Shared resources between `elri_app` and `elri_toolchain` checked out from GIT `elri_resources` directory

 To do:
 -----